Faketoshi Jurgen Debo is a Wannabe Craig Wright: An Investigation

 While he is certainly a small fish compared to the likes of Craig Wright, Debo still engages in deceptive behavior.
 Jurgen Debo's actions serve as a valuable lesson on the dangers of crypto.

-Article Disclaimer: The information in this article is based on research and represents the author's opinion, not established fact.
+* Disclaimer: This article is based on extensive research and the conclusions reached by the author are opinions, not established fact.
 Readers should evaluate independently.